zacanger/niddesa/text/generated-translations/mahaniddesa/09-chinese-google.md

-9. Explanation of the Asian Sutra of Mackenzie Secondly, the explanation of the Asian Sutra of Ma Gengdi will say:
+9. Explanation of the Asian Sutta of Mackenzie Secondly, the explanation of the Asian Sutta of Ma Gengdi will say:
     70. After seeing thirst, unhappiness and greed, I have no desire in lust, Why [want to] be full of this poop?
 I don't want to touch with my feet either.
 "After seeing thirst, unhappiness, and greed, I have no desire in lust": "After seeing and seeing the daughter of the demon thirst for love, unhappiness, and greed, I have no desire in the law of lust, or greed, or Love."
 After seeing thirst, unhappiness and greed, I have no desire in lust.